AWS Security | Contact Us | Create an AWS Account Create an AWS Account

 Q: How much does Amazon SimpleDB cost?

 You can get started with SimpleDB for free and without risk.
-For at least the first six months of the public beta (starting December 1, 2008), you pay no charges on the first 25 Machine Hours, 1 GB of Data Transfer, and 1 GB of Storage that you consume every month.
+Under the free tier program, you pay no charges on the first 25 Machine Hours, and 1 GB of Storage that you consume every month.
 Amazon SimpleDB lets developers pay only for what they consume and there is no minimum fee.

 Q: What are some pricing examples?